SalmanAhmadi-Asl/Cross_Tensor_Completion/README.md

 # Cross_Tensor_Completion

-This is a reposity for tensor completion using cross tensor approximation algorithms.
+This is a repository for tensor completion using cross tensor approximation algorithms.
 To run the codes, you need some functions of the following toolboxes

 https://github.com/canyilu/Tensor-tensor-product-toolbox